Medial Skeletal Diagram: A Generalized Medial Axis Approach for 3D Shape Representation: Conclusion

 \section{Conclusion}

-In this paper, we present the medial skeletal diagram, a skeletal representation that strives for both compactness and completeness.
+In this paper, we present the medial skeletal diagram, a skeletal representation that strives for both \hlca{sparsity in the skeletal structure and completeness in the reconstruction}.
 Our approach significantly reduces the number of discrete elements while preserving completeness by augmenting the complexity of the continuous elements.
 Our medial skeletal diagram extends the medial axis by introducing generalized enveloping primitives which effectively cover complex local shape regions.
 We also present a computational pipeline to construct the medial skeletal diagram from an input shape by employing a local-global optimization paradigm to maximize shape coverage and minimize the count of discrete elements.
 A post-refinement process is conducted to guarantee an accurate match of our representation with the target mesh.
-We demonstrated the effectiveness of our method on a benchmark of $100$ shapes and highlighted its application in shape generation, shape optimization, and user-interactive design.
-Our future work will aim to incorporate data-driven methods into our approach, extending its applications to more shape analysis tasks including shape segmentation and recognition.
+We demonstrated the effectiveness of our method on a benchmark of $100$ shapes and highlighted its diverse applications in shape optimization, shape generation, mesh decomposition, mesh alignment, mesh compression, and user-interactive design.